Installation

 divekit doctor

-for detailed diagnostics - 🚧 Check the logs in
+- Check logs in

 ~/.divekit/logs